-ICT capability requires the development of higher order knowledge and processes, not just the practising of skills and techniques.
-So it is imperative that you focus your teaching efforts on the higher order skills of students.
+The development of higher order thinking skills whilst teaching ICT capability is what makes it stand out from just teaching ICT skills and techniques.
+ICT capability requires the development of higher order thinking skills knowledge and processes, not just the practising of skills and techniques.
+So it is imperative that you focus your teaching efforts on the higher order thinking skills of students.

 The ramifications of you not doing so will mean that there is a danger that context-based technological skills will become the sole focus of teaching activities.

-For example, common generic software suitable for developing ICT capability such as spreadsheets in mathematics and numeracy lessons, and word processing software used in English/literacy lessons may fail to make a link between the use of technology and their subject aims.
+For example, common generic software suitable for developing ICT capabilities such as spreadsheets in mathematics and numeracy lessons, and word processing software used in English/literacy lessons may fail to make a link between the use of technology and their subject aims.

 In fact, it is unlikely that either subject knowledge or ICT capability would develop in such a context.
-It is the higher order skills that are important to success, and metacognitive knowledge is paramount.
+It is the higher order thinking skills that are important to success, and metacognitive knowledge is paramount.

 This involves giving them the right knowledge they need in order to select the appropriate tools and resources for the solution.
 Students need to recognise when the use of ICT might be appropriate or effective.

 A good example of how to develop autonomous learners would be to discuss with students the different software available.
-It doesn’t mean to go into great detail but share with them what they are, what they are mostly used for and then go further and explore various key features of them and question students as where and why these features would be used.
+It doesn’t mean to go into great detail but share with them what they are, what they are mostly used for, and then go further and explore various key features of them and question students as to where and why these features would be used.